 Grade Point Averages (GPA) are calculated using the scale (Table 1.1, 1.2, 1.3) by the student's earned grade each semester.
 The grade points awarded for each course are listed as the "GPA Type" in the course catalog handbook.
-Note: Some courses receive credit for graduation but do not earn GPA.
-For example, Algebra I taken at the junior high counts as a credit towards graduation but is not used to compute class rank.
+Note: Some courses receive credit for graduation, but do not earn GPA.
+For example, Algebra I taken at the junior high counts as a credit towards graduation, but is not used to compute class rank.
 However, Algebra I taken in grades 9-12 counts toward graduation credit and in computing class rank.

 The 6.0 scale is used for ranking purposes.
 The 4.0 scale is used for those students whose planned college enrollment requires GPA to be calculated on a 4.0 scale.
-According to Waxahachie Board Policy EIC(LOCAL)- X, "Class rank for all students in grades 10-12 shall be calculated three times per year, following the first full semester, the second full semester, and after all summer school programs.
+Class ranking is calculated three times a year, following the first full semester, second full semester, and the completion of all approved summer school credit programs.
+According to Waxahachie Board Policy EIC(LOCAL)- X, "Class rank for all students in grades 10-12 shall be calculated three times per year, following the first full semester, the second full semester, and at the completion of all summer school programs.
 Official class rankings for students in grade 9 shall be calculated only after the completion of the second full semester and all summer school programs."
-In accordance with EIC(LOCAL)- X, class rank will be calculated on the third Friday in September, January and June.
+To receive prior approval, the student must apply through the counseling office.
+Upon completion, these courses shall be placed on the official WISD Transcript.
+Prior approval is important to assure that courses taken will meet WISD graduation standards and is especially important for student athletes who are trying to meet standards of the NCAA Clearinghouse.